 Doctoral psychology interns work with a diverse population of elementary and secondary students in the schools.
 Doctoral psychology interns will have opportunities to provide individual, group, and family counseling services to students who have a variety of academic and/or social and emotional difficulties.
 The focus of counseling may be in the area of trauma, behavioral disorders, depression, anxiety, anger management, etc. Doctoral psychology interns will be trained in suicidal risk assessment and other forms of crisis management.
 Doctoral psychology interns will assess crisis situations as they arise and provide short-term interventions as necessary, either individually or as a member of a school's crisis team.
+Doctoral psychology interns also provide and monitor behavioral interventions with a diverse population of K-12 students.
 Doctoral psychology interns facilitate the development and implementation of Functional Behavior Assessments (FBAs) and Behavior Intervention Plans (BIPs), implementation of appropriate behavioral interventions, monitoring/graph data, and recommend adjustments as needed.